 This mode is a combination of 05 (the ability to process an analog signal), and 10 (the ability to use Multiple Bottles per Sample and Multiple Samples per Bottle together).
-11 works by integrating and totalizing an analog signal (4-20mA) from an external device that represents flow rate.
-For more details on how the analog controller works, refer to the analog programming section on page 2-8.
+11 works by integrating and totalizing an analog signal (4-20mA, 0-20mA, 0-1V, or 1-5V DC) from an external device that represents flow rate.
+For more details on how the analog controller works, refer to the analog programming section on page 2-12.
 Since the sampler does not ask for a definition of the volume unit of the flow rate, ANY can be used, i.e. cubic feet, liters or gallons.
-Once the unit is programmed, it begins reading the analog signal once page 2-8.
-Since the sampler does not ask for a definition of the volume unit of the flow rate, ANY can be used, i.e. cubic feet, liters or gallons.
 Once the unit is programmed, it begins reading the analog signal once per minute to internally totalize and keep track of the volume.
-When the totalized flow rate matches the Sample Trigger Volume entered, the sample collection process is initiated.
-The unit will advance the spout and in rapid succession draw and place its samples.
+When the totalized flow rate matches the Sample Trigger Volume entered, the samples.
 The unit will then pause awaiting the next trigger.
 Every time the totalized volume matches the Sample Trigger Volume, the sampler will draw its samples, deposit them, and wait for another Sample Trigger.
 The sampler will continue this pattern until the total number of bottles the unit is configured for (set in 99) each have a sample placed in them or a bottle full condition occurs.